WGU-Open-edX/query-docs-util/README.md

 # Query Docs Util GitHub App

-This is an app that should query your GitHub organization for lines of documentation added and deleted.
+This is an app that will query your GitHub organization for lines of documentation added and deleted.
+It filters based on `.md`, `.rst`, and `.adoc` files and `/docs` folders.

 ## Create environment file